-The Kelabit are a small indigenous ethnic group, native to the highlands of Bario, Sarawak (northern Borneo), not far from the border with Brunei.
-Up until a few decades ago these indigenous people lived in almost total isolation, shielded from the outside world by what used to be thick, impenetrable jungle.
+The Kelabit are an indigenous people, native to the highlands of Bario, Sarawak (northern Borneo), not far from the border with Brunei.
+Up until a few decades ago this ethnic group lived in almost total isolation, shielded from the outside world by what used to be thick, impenetrable jungle.

 First “real contact” with the Kelabit communities occurred during the second world war when a number able men from their community were trained by the Australians to fight the Japanese occupying forces.
-Then, during the fifties and sixties it was the the missionaries from the western world who reached the Kelabit communities and converted them to Christianity.
-In more recent years, rampant timber and palm oil industries have devoured most (if not all ) the jungle that separated the Bario Highlands from the northern coastal areas of Borneo and put an end to Kelabit isolation.
+Then, during the fifties and sixties it was the turn of the missionaries from the western world who reached the Kelabit communities to converted the, with success, to Christianity.
+In more recent years, rampant timber and palm oil industries have devoured most (if not all ) the jungle that separated the Bario Highlands from the coastal areas of Borneo and put an end to Kelabit isolation.

 Traditionally Kelabit hamlets thrive around the “long house”.
-These are wooden dwellings lived in by extended family groups of tens of individuals dedicated to farming, hunting and fishing.
-According to a 2012 estimate the size of the Kelabit community stands currently at around six thousand however, many Kelabits no longer live in their native highland area.
+These are wooden constructions home to extended family groups of tens of individuals generally dedicated to farming, hunting and fishing.
+According to a 2012 census the size of the Kelabit community stands currently at around six thousand however, many Kelabits no longer live in their native highland area.
 A considerable portion of the community have relocated to the urban centres of Miri, Bintulu, Sibu and further still.

 I was impressed.
 My tutor knew what he was doing and had made sure I was aware of the standards I needed to match.
-As he handed the blowpipe back to me I felt perplexed wondering how I could possibly hope to match the mastery I had just witnessed in the space of an afternoon.
+As he handed the blowpipe back to me I felt perplexed wondering how I could possibly hope to reach mastery in the space of an afternoon.

 I spent the following hours on a quest to gain a minimum of blowpipe competence.
 My initial efforts were pathetic, my darts travelled no further than a few feet from where I stood and then twirled to the ground lamely.
 They were hardly lethal shots.

 I persisted though and gradually improved.
 My wooden little arrows started to travel further and further although none made it close to the cardboard target on the tree.
-In the end I had shot a dozen darts into oblivion, gained some sore cheek muscles and risked passing out several times due to hyperventilation.
-It was not going well but I put my best efforts into the practice session hoping I not to disappoint anyone later in the evening.
+In the end I had shot several dozen darts into oblivion, gained some sore cheek muscles and risked passing out to hyperventilation.
+It was not going well, but I put my best efforts into the practice session hoping not to disappoint anyone later in the evening.

 The Hunting Posse

-As the sun set down that evening a small party of five men gathered in front of the long house for the hunt.
-I joined them with my guide, my weapon and a fist full of darts ready for use.
+As the sun came down that evening a small party of five men gathered in front of the long house ready for the hunt.
+I joined them with my guide, my weapon in hand and a fist full of darts ready for use.

-“What are you doing with that?” asked a hunter pointing to my blowpipe.
-I didn’t quite understand what he meant.
+“What are you doing with that thing?” asked a hunter pointing to my blowpipe.
+I felt confused, what did he mean?